hydeenoble/Natours-Angular/README.md

 # [Natours](https://natours-angular.netlify.com)

-Natours was designed from the urge too learn Advanced CSS and SASS.
+Natours was designed from the urge to learn Advanced CSS and SASS.

 Many thanks to [Jonas Schmedtmann](https://github.com/jonasschmedtmann) for his well explanatory course on Advanced CSS and SASS.
 The link to this project can be found [here](https://natours-angular.netlify.co